Tharindu961/ASP.NET-Core-WeatherWebAPI/README.md

 I have added every DB calls inside the repository class to identify easily.

 I have added the 3rd party API_KEY to secrets.json file for security purposes(Keep sensitive information).

+I have added a endpoint to get the all the weather data of the database.